 Learn to develop the right strategies and tactics for book marketing that fit your path to publication, your personality, and your resources

 Whether you’re traditionally published or self-published, every author must give some thought to book marketing.
-But given how fast tools and techniques change, and how hard it is to attract attention (especially during a pandemic), it can be challenging to figure out what’s worthwhile to focus on.
+But given how fast tools and techniques change, and how hard it is to attract attention, it can be challenging to figure out what’s worthwhile to focus on.
 Plus what worked for another author’s book launch won’t necessarily work for you.

-This 90-minute live class on August 12, taught by Jane Friedman, helps authors first focus on the foundation of any book marketing campaign—the book itself and its target readership—and offers a framework for developing a strategy and approach that’s appropriate for your strengths and current abilities.
+This 90-minute live class on August 11, taught by Jane Friedman, helps authors first focus on the foundation of any book marketing campaign: the book itself and its target readership.
+Then, you’ll learn to develop a marketing strategy that’s appropriate for your strengths and current abilities.
 Most book marketing isn’t about having a big bank roll, but having sufficient time and energy.
 Few authors truly lack marketing opportunities; most lack sufficient focus and patience to pursue those opportunities, or feel overwhelmed by the task and end up doing nothing at all.

-The other challenge about book marketing not discussed often enough is how strategies can and should dramatically vary based on who the publisher is.
+The other challenge: your strategy or approach will shift depending on who the publisher is.
 For example, self-published authors are often counseled to price low, do giveaways, and advertise on Amazon.
 But if you’re a literary author with an independent publisher, or a readership that shies away from Amazon, these strategies are either impossible or ineffective.
 Or, an author published by a Big Five house could viably pursue reviews and publicity from mainstream outlets, but a first-time, self-published author would be wasting their time with such a strategy.
 This session addresses the differences in approach across the publishing community and how to prioritize your opportunities based on the likelihood of success.

 This workshop will cover: